ChartStory: Automated Partitioning, Layout, and Captioning of Charts into Comic-Style Narratives: Introduction

 \section{Introduction}

 }

-\IEEEPARstart{V}{}isual data storytelling concerns the communication of data-supported insights and narratives to general audiences using engaging visualizations.
-The topic is gaining popularity, with several studies conducted to facilitate visual data storytelling.
-There exist theoretical approaches to generate a narrative from a set of charts~\cite{lee2015more, hullman2013deeper}, as well as authoring tools for conveying a narrative in the form of expressive visualizations~\cite{xia2018dataink, satyanarayan2014lyra}, annotations~\cite{ren2017chartaccent}, and storyboarding comic-style presentations~\cite{kim2019datatoon}.
-Yet, no satisfactory approach exists to automate visual data storytelling by operationalizing these theoretical approaches.
+\IEEEPARstart{V}{}isual data storytelling concerns the communication of data insights and narratives to general audiences using engaging visualizations. \rv{The notion of ``visual data story''~\cite{lee2015more} includes the discovery of interesting information in data as ``story pieces,'' the representation of them using visualizations and annotations, and the sequencing of these representations into a narrative to communicate a high-level goal.
+When designed well, visual stories can greatly improve the comprehension of data even among laypeople.}

-We adopt the notion of ``visual data story''~\cite{lee2015more}, which includes the discovery of facts backed by data as ``story pieces'', the representation of these facts using visualizations and annotations, and the sequencing of these representations into a narrative to communicate a high-level goal.
-When designed well, visual stories can greatly improve the comprehension of data even among laypeople.
-However, the creation of visual data stories can be especially difficult for a general data analyst, who is familiar with the data, but often has little background in art or design. \rv{Research on computational notebooks highlight the tension between \textit{exploration}---conducted at a personal scale and resulting in messy code---and \textit{explanation}---where code is cleaned up at the expense of provenance~\cite{Kery2017exploring, Rule2018exploration, Subramanian2020tractus}.
-There is a need for an intermediate step to mitigate this tension.} One main challenge is identifying a narrative---converting the analysis of a dataset into a compelling story that resonates with the reader and reveals a logical progression of ideas.
-The second is presenting the identified narrative---arranging the charts and textual annotations by leveraging design principles drawn from research on visual data storytelling.
+\rv{However, the creation of visual data stories can be especially difficult for a general data analyst, who is \textit{familiar with the data}, but often has \textit{little background in art or design}.
+Research on computational notebooks highlight the tension between \textit{exploration}---conducted at a personal scale with messy results---and \textit{explanation}---where results are cleaned up at the expense of provenance~\cite{Kery2017exploring, Rule2018exploration, Subramanian2020tractus}.
+There is a need for an intermediate step to mitigate this tension.
+One main challenge is identifying a narrative---converting the analysis results (\eg, a collection of charts) into a compelling story that resonates with the reader and reveals a logical progression of ideas.
+The second is presenting the narrative---arranging the charts and textual annotations by leveraging design principles drawn from research on visual data storytelling.}

+\rv{There exist theoretical frameworks to generate a narrative from a set of charts~\cite{lee2015more, hullman2013deeper}; yet, no satisfactory approach has been proposed to operationalize these theories.
+There also exist interactive authoring tools for presenting a narrative in the form of expressive visualizations~\cite{xia2018dataink, satyanarayan2014lyra}, annotations~\cite{ren2017chartaccent}, and comic-style storyboards~\cite{kim2019datatoon}; however, these tools still require much manual input and learning, not supporting automated narrative identification or presentation.
+In contrast, several works focus on automatically generating specific types of visual data stories, such as ``fact sheets,'' directly from data tables~\cite{Shi2020calliope,wang2019datashot,chen2018supporting}; however, they are mainly designed for general audience, not data analysts who wish to fully control the analysis and only automate the narrative generation.}